What have the Danish Royals been up to lately? Week #46, 2010.

 You really feel that you simply must know more, right?
-No problem, just go to the Danish Royals forum and read all about it.Filed under Danish Royals
+No problem, just go to the Danish Royals forum and read all about it.Filed under Denmark

-Tagged Ambassador, Anniversary, Crown Prince Frederik, Crown Princess Mary, Hunting, Margrethe II, Military, Prince Christian of Denmark, Prince Henrik the Prince Consort, State Council.
+Tagged Ambassador, Anniversary, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Hunting, Margrethe II of Denmark, Military, Prince Christian of Denmark, Prince Henrik the Prince Consort, State Council.

 Leave a Reply